 Of course, the re-inclusion of any condition is subject to the insurer’s discretion.

 With this method you would disclose any past medical conditions on the application and the insurer would decide if they are able to offer cover for those conditions or not (please note that different insurers may come back with different results).

 If an exclusion is placed on the plan it is usually possible to have that exclusion reviewed at each policy renewal but you would need to pay for medical evidence to be provided from your doctor to support your argument that the past condition is no longer a problem.

-On the flipside, with the moratorium method a medical consultation for something that may not have actually amounted to anything could potentially exclude a whole area of the body if it was within the last five years.
-Additionally, something seemingly minor like a short period of back pain four years ago would result in an exclusion.
+On the flip side, with the moratorium method a medical consultation for something that may not have actually amounted to anything could potentially exclude a whole area of the body if it was within the last 5 years.
+Additionally, something seemingly minor like a short period of back pain 4 years ago would result in an exclusion.
 This is unlikely to be the case with full underwriting.